 So, what is the average cost of rototilling?
 It will cost an average of $60 per hour to hire someone with a machine to rototill your garden.
 Hourly rates range from $30 to $100 per hour, depending on soil conditions and desired tilling depth.
 You may need to pay a minimum price for small gardens, and you may pay extra for mileage.

 Of course, prices will also vary depending on where you live and when you want to have your garden rototilled.
 You also have the option to rent or buy a machine and do the work yourself or to avoid rototilling altogether.

-Let’s take a closer look at hourly pricing, along with some examples to give you an idea of what you might expect to pay for rototilling.
-Then, we’ll look briefly at rental rates to give you an idea of the rental market.
-We’ll end with a look at prices to buy rototillers.
+In this article, we’ll take a closer look at hourly pricing for rototilling and some examples of what you might expect to pay.
+We’ll also discuss rototiller rental rates and the price to buy to give you an idea of the rental market.

 What Is The Average Cost To Hire Someone To Rototill Your Garden?

-Some operators will charge based on area, either by the square foot or by the acre (1 acre is 43,560 square feet – think of a square area with each side 209 feet long).
-You may get a “bulk” discount, meaning the rate per square foot is lower, if you rototill a larger area.
+Some rototiller operators will charge based on area, either by the square foot or by the acre (1 acre is 43,560 square feet – think of a square area with each side about 209 feet long).

 It is always a good idea to ask for proof that a contractor is licensed, bonded, and insured before contracting for any kind of work to be done.
 This goes double for something as dangerous and injury-prone as rototilling.